-If I had to chose a last meal, this would be in the top five for sure.
+If I had to choose a last meal, this would be in the top five for sure.
 It’s my go-to dish when I visit family or perfect for a quiet, holiday meal at home.

 The ingredient list is short, and it will teach you how to make vodka sauce (yes there is actually vodka in there).
 You’ll be surprised how far tomato paste goes in this recipe, and how creamy and delicous the sauce will be.